ChungsooKim/MPHSafetyPrediction/validation/README.md

 A0.
 Installing git LFS (large file storage)
 ===============
   1. This package has several prediction models for validation, those exceed the storage policy of git repository.
 Therefore, we are using git LFS for upload/download large models.
-  2. Please install git-lfs according to your OS.
+  2. Please install git-lfs according to your OS

   A) Linux
 ```r
 sudo apt install git-lfs